White Background with Triangle Pattern

 The team consists of students from a variety of engineering disciplines who are looking for a challenge and real-world application of classroom concepts.

 Rose-Hulman’s FIRST Robotics 5188 team works with Vigo County high school students to provide hands on experience in the STEM fields while having fun.
 The club mentors a local high school FRC team, Area 5188: Classified Robotics.
-We teach high school students how to design, build, and code a 120-pound robot in only six weeks!
-Visit our Facebook or Instagram pages to learn more.
+The team teaches high school students how to design, build, and code a 120-pound robot in only six weeks!
+Constructed from anodized aluminum, the robot typically includes several subsystems.
+Team members design the robot, solder and wire all electrical components, and codes in Java to achieve their competition goals.
+Visit the team's Instagram page to learn more.

 Make It Happen